Oncidium (Dancing Lady) Orchids Indoor Care, Propagation, Problems and Solutions

 Potting Mix

-Pot your Oncidium Orchid in loose, well-drained orchid soil to avoid getting soggy soil which can cause rotting and death of the plant.
+Pot your Dancing Lady Orchid in a rich, loose, chunky, well-drained orchid soil to avoid waterlogging which can result in rotting and death of the plant.

 Repotting

-Oncidium Orchid blooms best when it is pot-bound.
-Repot it only when growth begins to suffer.
-Repot when the orchid has outgrown its pot and the new growth reaches out over the edge of the pot or when the soil has broken down completely.
+Oncidium Orchid blooms best when pot-bound.
+Repot only when growth begins to suffer; when the orchid has outgrown its pot and the new growth reaches out over the edge of the pot or when the soil has broken down completely.

-Basically repotting an Oncidium Orchid every 2-3 years should be adequate.
+Basically repotting Dancing Lady Orchid every 2-3 years should be adequate.
 Repot it only when new growth begins, shortly after blooming is over.
 Do not repot an orchid that is in flower as it may shorten the flowering season.

 The best pot should be only 1 size larger than the current one and with proper drainage holes or slits as the roots need good air circulation.
 Take a look at these orchid pots with a free slotted orchid pot liner on Amazon.